KIMB-technologies/TaskTimeTerminate/README.md

 1. Install PHP 7.4 (only the CLI component is needed)
     - On Linux install `yad` for dialogs
     - On Windows PHP-GTK will be used (and downloaded on first run of `./cli.php r`)
-    - On macOS the dialog is a native program bundle in this repository
+    - On macOS the dialog is a native program bundle shipped in this repository
 2. Download this repository, either via [git](https://github.com/KIMB-technologies/TaskTimeTerminate.git) or as [zip](https://github.com/KIMB-technologies/TaskTimeTerminate/archive/master.zip) and save to a folder
 3. Make executable `chmod +x ./record.php ./cli.php`